luanbalbi/learning-python/README.md

 # learning-python
 Just a learning content

-The purpose of this repository is to store excercises and training Py content I've made
+The purpose of this repository is to store exercises and training Py content I've made